akbiggs/UnityTimer/README.md

 # Unity Timer

-This library makes it easy to run actions after a delay in Unity3D, having been battle-tested and hardened throughout numerous projects, including the award-winning [Pitfall Planet](http://pitfallplanet.com/).
+Run actions after a delay in Unity3D.

+This library has been battle-tested and hardened throughout numerous projects, including the award-winning [Pitfall Planet](http://pitfallplanet.com/).

 Written by Alexander Biggs + Adam Robinson-Yu